Bake my lava cakes next!

 - Cover and store leftover hand pies at room temperature for up to 2 days or in the refrigerator for up to 1 week.

-- Chocolate ganache is made with heavy cream/heavy whipping cream.
+- Heavy Cream: Chocolate ganache is made with heavy cream/heavy whipping cream.
 Alternatively, you can use 1/2 cup sour cream or crème fraiche.
 Instead of heating the sour cream or crème fraiche separately, melt either with the 4 ounces of chocolate in a double boiler until melted and combined.
 I find the best tasting ganache is with heavy cream.